Live music venues in Brisbane

 Built by musicians for the sole purpose of music and art, The Foundry is housed in a two-level complex that is part 300-person live room, part Rock 'n' Roll bar, part arts space and is home to 20 creative studios.
 And also in Fortitude Valley, not far away, The Brightside calls itself a live music venue for the people of Brisbane.

 Perhaps catching a good DJ set is more your thing?
-The TBC Club, The Met or Capulet, all located in the Fortitude Valley, are venues worth visiting for this reason.
+The Met or Capulet, all located in the Fortitude Valley, are venues worth visiting for this reason.
 Regularly hosting acclaimed international and domestic electronic acts, as well as residents, you can expect a big party and a lot of dancing.

 Speaking of festivals and large international acts, you’ll find these happening every now and then at Riverstage.
 This incredible outdoor entertainment venue is located in the heart of Brisbane in the City Botanic Gardens and features acts all year round.
 International and larger national acts touring will also often play side shows at The Zoo and The Tivoli.
 These are all iconic Brisbane music institutions; particularly The Tivoli, which was was built in 1917 and restored in art deco style.
 Each venue is medium-sized and features top-of-the-range facilities.

 The Triffid, meanwhile, is an old commercial hangar that merges its industrial identity with state-of-the-art sound techniques and aims to bring the best of international, national and local acts to Brisbane’s backyard in Newstead.
+For a plush live music experience, the Fortitude Music Hall channels Brisbane’s music scene of yesteryear with an art deco, ballroom-inspired feel.

 Live and local